Minimax properties of gamma kernel density estimators under $L^p$ loss and $\beta$-H\"older smoothness of the target: Discussion and future research directions

 The present work treats the iid setting and assumes that the smoothness index $\beta$ (hence the bandwidth order) is known.
 A natural continuation is to devise \emph{fully data-driven} choices of $b$ that remain rate-optimal for the global $L^p$ risk, and to clarify how the spatially inhomogeneous smoothing of gamma kernels impacts oracle-type inequalities and adaptation.
 Related Goldenshluger--Lepski-type selection ideas and oracle inequalities have been developed for local polynomial density estimation on complicated supports, including domains with local pinches; see, e.g., \citet{Bertin2025}.
-Closely related is the problem of relaxing the compact-support/matching assumption at the upper endpoint by studying truncated or renormalized gamma kernels that could be minimax over standard H\"older-type classes on bounded intervals without compatibility constraints at the upper endpoint.
+Closely related is the problem of moving beyond the analytical compact-support/matching assumption at the upper endpoint.
+If the upper endpoint is known and should be built into the estimator, beta kernels or truncated and renormalized gamma kernels are the relevant competitors.
+If the endpoint is unknown but the data are effectively bounded, it would be useful to develop risk bounds that separate upper-endpoint leakage from the lower-boundary behavior isolated in the present paper.

+An important question is the remaining strip $\left\{(p,\beta): 3 < p < 4,\ 0 < \beta \leq (p-3)/(p-2)\right\}$, where the present paper gives neither minimaxity nor non-minimaxity.
+Resolving it would require a sharper analysis of the stochastic term near the origin or a new lower-bound construction.
+This is important because the gap is not caused by the bias calculation at the upper endpoint, but by the integrated moments of the gamma kernel near the lower endpoint.